Shalice-relevantz/CarDealer/README.md

         FastAPI is faster due to its asynchronous code and type annotations.
         FastAPI has automatic data validation and documentation.

-        We can compare multiple frameworks available and can be picked up as based on the requirments.
+        We can compare multiple frameworks that are available and select the most suitable one based on the requirements.

-        I have added the default validation usinf pydantic and sqlalchemy, also done a custom validation for dealer while create cars.
+        I have implemented default validation using Pydantic and SQLAlchemy, as well as custom validation for the 'dealer' field when creating cars.

     # Below things i planned to add but due to time, i suppose to limit with basic needs.